CAPITAL ONE · AUTHENTICATION

 EARLY EXPLORATION

-The only instruction: Explore how a user authenticates on mobile.
+The only instruction: explore how a user authenticates on mobile.
 No style, no gesture, no direction.
-These sketches were the process of asking the right questions before finding the right answers.
+These sketches were the process of testing the problem before locking the answer.

 STRONG IDEAS, WRONG DIRECTION

-The isometric style with a purple palette was technically sound and visually rich.
+The isometric style with a purple palette worked well and pushed the system further.
 The client chose to stay closer to their brand language.
-These concepts didn't ship, but they defined what the system was capable of.
+These concepts didn't ship, but they clarified what the system could do.

 DELIVERED